 They need the Customer 360 Platform.

 Salesforce Improves Development Speed and Adaptability.

 Salesforce, already the world-leader in enterprise CRM, has developed a PaaS solution for organizations interested in embracing a faster, more adaptable development framework.
-With the Salesforce Platform, developers can build and release apps faster than ever before, and ensure that those apps remain relevant and up-to-date for far longer.
+With the Customer 360 Platform, developers can build and release apps faster than ever before, and ensure that those apps remain relevant and up-to-date for far longer.

 This is made possible thanks to rapid application development tools designed for users of all skill and education levels.
 By taking advantage of no- and low-code solutions — options that allow users to develop applications without an in-depth knowledge of coding languages — businesses can extend app development beyond their IT departments.
 Now, every department can collaborate together as they develop apps to meet business and client needs.
 This leads to significantly reduced development times.
 In fact, 63% of IT leaders believe that low-code options will positively impact the development cycle, enabling developers to deploy applications more quickly.